karthickrajaofficial/DSA-JS/README.md

 # DSA-JS
-This repo contains DSA JS qns
+This repo contains DSA JS qns with the JS concepts